yoons12055/yoons12055/README.md

 ## About Me!
-👋 Hi, I’m Jinwoo(Roy) Yoon 👀 I am a **seinor at University of California, Berkeley, majoring in Data Science and planning to graduate in May 2023**.
+👋 Hi, I’m Jinwoo(Roy) Yoon 👀 I am a **software engineer at Bank of America and alumni of University of California, Berkeley - Class of 2023.**.

 As an **enthusiastic and fast-paced learner**, I am so ready to learn a lot of new skills and technologies.
 With high aspiration for a career in the software engineering and data science, I am consistenly developing my own technical skills through taking courses at my college and and watching educational Youtube videos.
-I am currently looking for full-time job opportunities starting this July or August, specifically software engineer, data engineer, and iOS developer.

-### No Sponsorship Needed!
-I am a Green Card Holder.

 ## [Resume](https://github.com/yoons12055/yoons12055/blob/main/Jinwoo-Yoon-Resume.pdf)

 📫 How to reach me :
 [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/jinwoo-yoon)](https://www.linkedin.com/in/jinwoo-yoon)
 [![Gmail Badge](https://img.shields.io/badge/Gmail-d14836?style=flat-square&logo=Gmail&logoColor=white&link=mailto:yoons12055@gmail.com)](mailto:yoons12055@gmail.com)

-## Interests
-**Data Analysis, Data Engineering, Data Visualization, Software Engineering, App Development**

 ## Skills
 - **Python** : NumPy, Pandas, SciPy, Scikit-learn, Seaborn, Matplotlib